Values and Goals of OpenWISP

 We mainly use two type of licenses:

-- GPLv3: we use this license for the software modules which we think have a potentially high commercial value for ISPs and private companies, our aim in using this license is to avoid the inclusion of these tools and modules in propietary closed source solutions, which would result in private companies profitting from the work of our community without contributing back to it
+GPLv3: we use this license for the software modules which we think have a potentially high commercial value for ISPs and private companies, our aim in using this license is to avoid the inclusion of these tools and modules in proprietary closed source solutions, which would result in private companies profiting from the work of our community without contributing back to it

 We believe in transparency and also work towards in making this very place as more of a Community than a Top Down Organization by warmly welcoming any new participant, contributor and user.